 - blood in the urine

 In most cases, antibiotic treatment quickly cures a UTI.
 Left untreated, the infection can spread to the kidneys or other areas of the body.
-UTIs can affect both sexes, but are more common in women than in men.
+UTIs can affect both sexes, but are

 One of the ways that the body fights infection is by heating up.
 This is why people often develop fevers when they are sick.
 When the urine is a higher temperature than usual, this could mean that a person has a fever.